Almost and quasi Leinster groups: Conclusions

 \section{Conclusions}

-In this paper, we have introduced quasi-/almost- Leinster groups, which are analogues to quasi/ and almost perfect numbers. \\ We prove that the only nilpotent quasi- and almost Leinster groups are the cyclic groups of quasi- and almost perfect order.\\ In addition, we survey a few well-known classes of non-nilpotent groups (ZM-groups, affine groups, dihedral generalised group and generalised groups).
-We find examples of quasi- and almost Leinster groups for the first two.
-We prove that the existence of almost/quasi- Leinster generalised dyciclic $\Dic(A)$/dihedral generalised $\Dih(A)$ groups is equivalent to the group $A$ being cyclic of order $2n$ respectively $n$ (where $n$ odd), and the order of $A$ being almost/quasi-/perfect.
+We introduced quasi-/almost Leinster groups, which are analogues to quasi-/almost perfect numbers. \\ We proved that the only nilpotent almost and quasi-Leinster groups are the cyclic groups of almost and quasi-perfect order.\\ In addition, we studied a few well-known classes of non-nilpotent groups (ZM-groups, affine groups, dihedral groups and dicyclic groups). \\ We found examples of almost and quasi-Leinster groups for the first two.
+We proved that the existence of almost/quasi-/Leinster dihedral groups $D_{2n}$ groups is equivalent to $n$ being odd, and $2n$ being almost/quasi-/perfect.\\ Similarly, for dicyclic groups, we proved that the existence of an almost/quasi-/Leinster group $\Dic_{4n}$ is equivalent to $n$ being odd and $2n$ being almost/quasi-/perfect.

-\begin{funding} The authors did not receive support from any organization for the submitted work. \end{funding}